 - diffuse homogeneous leukoaraiosis

-- ex-vacuo ventriculomegaly, predominantly lateral ventricles
+- ex-vacuo ventriculomegaly, predominantly affecting the lateral ventricles

 - absence of lacunes